Interactions creatures and dream constructs can take within a dream are bounded by dream logic and the dream’s theme.

 |+10||Create a creature under your control.|

 Manifest Reality.
-You bring into being any item you possess or restore any feature or trait stripped from you by a dream architect or the dream’s theme without an ability check.
-You can also counter any alteration from the Alter Other action by repeating the Charisma saving throw.
+You can bring into being any item you possess or restore any feature or trait stripped from you by the dream without requiring an ability check.
+You can also strip any alteration from the Alter Other action, granting you a new Charisma saving throw.